vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 Local volume mounts are useful for development and testing as they allow source trees and data to be easily mapped into a container.
 In production however, making a container host stateful for the purpose of seeding the container with configuration or application data is only feasible if the container is guaranteed to be deployed to the stateful host.
 In general, best practice is to keep a container host as stateless as possible.

 VIC engine cannot map volumes from a local filesystem into a container because VIC engine containers are strongly isolated and don't share a common filesystem.
 Despite this, it is still possible in VIC to add state to a container by pre-populating a volume with data and mounting it (TBD: link to "Pre-populate a Volume").

-- Workaround to `/lost+found` folder

-In VIC a Volume is an ext4 formatted disk.
-As such, it has `/lost+found` in the root.
-Some containers will not write data into this directory due to the presence of this folder, so in this case of postgres above, it is configured to create and write to a subdirectory of the mount point.

 ***Combining into a single Compose file***